Compound Calculator Interest 2025 – Investment Growth & Retirement Planning

 Should You Pay Off Debt or Invest?
 Decision Framework

-One of the most common financial dilemmas is whether to pay off debt or invest for compound interest.
+One of the most common financial dilemmas is whether to pay off debt or invest for compound interest on investment.
 Here's a clear framework:

 Pay Debt First: